Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 7. Full-time workers work an average of 46 hours a week, though a third of workers regularly work overtime.

-8. Most vets have only a bachelor’s degree.
+8. Vets must have a bachelor’s degree.
 However, about 16% also have a graduate degree.

-9. Most vets are between the age of 25 and 34.
+9. Most vets are between the ages of 25 and 34.
 However, the median age is 39.

 10. Females comprise 61% of the workforce, which is higher than the average of 48% in other fields.